Dowell-Lab/TFEA/README.md

 Miscellaneous Options:
   Other options.

+  --batch BATCH         Comma-separated list of batches to assign to bam files
+                        in order of bam1 files then bam2 files.
+For use only when ranking with DE-Seq.
   --cpus CPUS           Number of processes to run in parallel.
 Warning:
                         Increasing this value will significantly increase
                         memory footprint.
 Default: 1